prestonhuss42-commits/personal-finance/README.md

 Minimal full-stack personal finance dashboard (starter) showing authentication, CRUD expenses, charts, and an API.
 Styled for presentation, this project is suitable for showcasing on a portfolio or resume.

-*(Consider including a screenshot of the dashboard in your portfolio or GitHub README for visual impact.)*

 **[📘 Deployment Guide →](./DEPLOYMENT.md)** For production deployment to Railway (backend) and Vercel (frontend).